BLOG

 What is OCPP?

-The Open Charge Point Protocol (OCPP) is a globally used, manufacturer-independent standard for communication between charging points and backend systems.
+The Open Charge Point Protocol (OCPP) is a globally used, manufacturer-independent standard for communication between charging points and charge point management systems (CPMS).
 It ensures interoperability and compatibility – regardless of the provider.
-The current, but still largely unused, version of the protocol is OCPP 2.1, which follows 2.0.1, 1.5, and 1.6.
+The latest, but still largely unused, protocol version is OCPP 2.1, which follows 2.0.1, 1.6, 1.5 and 1.2.
+The whole thing is managed by the Open Charge Alliance (OCA) – with active participation from chargecloud, by the way.

 chargecloud: The better OCPP broker?
 Everything from a single source!

 As we have seen, using a separate OCPP broker presents two major challenges: increased complexity in the overall system and an additional potential source of error in a sensitive environment.
-Anyone who wants to operate charging infrastructure in a future-proof and efficient manner today needs more than just a technical intermediary – they need a scalable complete solution for the entire spectrum of e-mobility software.
+Anyone who wants to operate charging infrastructure in a future-proof and efficient manner today needs more than just a technical intermediary – they need a scalable complete solution for the entire spectrum of e-mobility use cases.
 The principle is simple: seamless processes without system interruptions.
-This is exactly where chargecloud comes in: the integrated platform combines all the important functions required for operating and managing charging infrastructure.
+This is exactly where chargecloud comes in: the integrated platform combines all the important functions required for the operation and management of charging infrastructure.

-At its heart is the Charge Point Management System (CPMS), which combines a full-featured OCPP broker with functions such as monitoring, diagnostics, remote maintenance, automatic firmware updates, and eRoaming.
-In addition, the OCPP broker works seamlessly with other modules, such as fleet management and partner management.
-Billing processes – including tariff logic, contract assignment, and validity – are also fully integrated into the platform and comply with calibration requirements.
+An important component is the Charge Point Management System (CPMS), which, in addition to full OCPP broker integration, also bundles functions such as monitoring, diagnostics, remote maintenance, automatic firmware updates and eRoaming.
+In addition, the integrated OCPP broker works seamlessly via an interface with the smart functions of our marketplace partners, such as Evailable's predictive maintenance AI, RiDERgy's smart charging, or live data for national access points (in accordance with AFIR specifications).
+Billing processes – including tariff logic, contract allocation and validity – are also fully integrated into the platform and comply with calibration requirements.

-Operators benefit from a solution that combines technical stability with operational efficiency, minimizes integration efforts, and allows them to scale their charging infrastructure with significantly lower risk.
+Operators benefit from a solution that combines technical stability with operational efficiency, minimises integration effort and allows them to scale their charging infrastructure with significantly lower risk.

-- Management is simplified.
-No additional OCPP broker is required.
+- Administration is simplified.
+An additional OCPP broker is not necessary.

-- The central functions are consolidated in a single platform.
+- The central functions are combined in one platform.
 Communication, monitoring, billing, roaming, fleet and partner management are seamlessly integrated.

 - The number of potential sources of error is reduced.
-Fewer interfaces mean fewer operational risks and greater reliability.
+Fewer interfaces mean fewer risks in operation and greater reliability.

 - Compliance with calibration law is guaranteed.
 Established on the market for almost 10 years.